Setup MCP

 Installation

-Option A — run directly with npx (recommended)
+Option B — run directly with npx

-The command below is just a standalone example to test the server works with any MCP-compatible client:
+The command below is a standalone example to test the server works with any MCP-compatible client:

-npm install -g ai-diagram-maker-mcp@latestMCP client configuration
+ADM_API_KEY=your_api_key npx ai-diagram-maker-mcp@latestMCP client configuration

 Cursor